pvieito/PythonKit/README.md

 [ ] Version: 2.7.10
 ```

-If the compiler throws any error make sure `pkg-config` is installed as Swift PM uses it to find the Python library and headers.
+If the compiler throws an error make sure `pkg-config` is installed as Swift PM uses it to find the Python library and headers.
 Also, you must set the `PKG_CONFIG_PATH` environment variable with the appropiate paths if `pkg-config` does not find the `python2` and `python3` `.pc` files:

 ```bash
 $ pkg-config --libs python2